xsuchy/ada-zangemann-cz/docs/editions.md

 ### Published hardcover

 - Sewn-bound with a bookmark ribbon
-- Inside cover is printed in yellow design with outline drawings
+- Endpapers are printed in yellow design with outline drawings

 ## Spanish screen pdf